France Company Registration- An Overview

 A combination of two or more EU companies can form the European Stock Corporation.
-However, the minimum capital which is required for forming this form of company is € 120,000.
+However, the minimum capital required for developing this form of company is € 120,000.

 - Branch Office-

-Branch office (succursale) is a permanent establishment that is not a separate legal entity from its parent company.
+A branch office (succursale) is a permanent establishment that is not a separate legal entity from its parent company.
 Such offices are set up during the starting phase of a business.
-Majority of control of the branch office is by foreign shareholders.
-All the debts of the branch office have to be Bourne by the parent company.
-Minimum requirement of 1 director and there is no requirement of minimum paid-up capital to set up a branch office.
+The majority of control of the branch office is by foreign shareholders.
+The parent company must bear all the branch office debts.
+There is no requirement for minimum paid-up capital to set up a branch office.